 Growing blackcurrants for Ribena led us to carrying out a wildlife survey on the farm.
 We identified key species on the farm, such as Sand Martins, that we want to help and have put a plan in place.
 It also led us to planting more trees surrounding blackcurrant fields, installing bird nesting boxes, leaving grass margins uncut and managing hedge trimming to benefit wildlife.

 Through growing potatoes we learned about Operation Bumblebee.
 This is where a wild flower mix is sown to provide a habitat and support natural and wild bumblebees.
-In 2012 and 2013 we went on to help and support further research being carried out by Stirling University into wild flower mix and pollinators.

 We have made a 3 metre grass margin next to watercourses on our farm.
 This margin not only helps wildlife by providing a habitat, but also helps to create a barrier to stop pesticide and fertilisers ending up in a watercourse, as this has a negative effect on aquatic wildlife.